This page was last updated: May 5, 2019

 Note: the Scroller's club maintains an extensive file of plans and books available for members use.

-The Carolina Scrollers continued their annual program in 2017 to make and sell handmade scrolled Christmas ornaments to benefit the Second Harvest Food Bank of Northwest North Carolina.
-100% of the sales will be donated.
+The Carolina Scrollers continued their annual program in 2018 to make and sell handmade scrolled Christmas ornaments to benefit the Second Harvest Food Bank of Northwest North Carolina.
+100% of the sales were donated.

-The program is a two phase program.
-Phase one, was the sale of ornaments at the Klingspor Extravaganza Woodworking Show in Hickory NC on October 27 and 28. .
+The program was a two phase program.
+Phase one, was the sale of ornaments at the Klingspor Extravaganza Woodworking Show in Hickory NC on October 26 and 27, 2018.

-Phase two started November 22 at the Winston Salem NC Klingspor Woodworking Shop located at 532 Hanes Mall Blvd.
-Sales continued until after New Year's Day.
+Phase two began November 19 at the Winston Salem NC Klingspor Woodworking Shop located at 532 Hanes Mall Blvd.
+Sales continued until the end of December.

-As shown below 2017 was the best year since we began the program.
+As shown below 2018 was the best year since we began the program.
+Hopefully 2019 will be better.